 Mineralized Tissue Biology

-Dr. Bonewald is Director of the Bone Biology Research Program.
-This program is composed of bone biologists with specific and unique skills that together compose a comprehensive team for the study of mineralized tissues.
+The Bone Biology Research Program is composed of bone biologists with specific and unique skills that together compose a comprehensive team for the study of mineralized tissues.
 Dr. Mark Johnson is the discoverer of the high bone mass gene, Lrp5.
 Dr. Jeff Gorski and Dr. Sarah Dallas are experts in bone matrix, its components and functions.
 Dr. Yasuyoshi Ueki is a molecular biologist examining the condition of Cherubism.
 The technology available for the study of mineralized tissues include genomics, proteomics, transgenic mice, dynamic imaging, bone analysis for properties such as density, hardness, strength, and histomorphometry for analysis of both bone and bone cells.
 3D microscopy, applications of mechanical strain, both in vitro and in vivo, are established among other technologies.
 The goal of the program is to approach important issues in bone and tooth development, physiology, and disease from basic experiments to clinical research.
 In vitro approaches are first necessary to properly design transgenic approaches which are essential before clinical trials.
 All three components, basic, translational and clinical research, are essential for translating findings into prevention of disease and treatment in the clinic.
 For details concerning the personal research studies of each faculty member, visit their websites or contact them by email.

 Bone Biology Research Team: